Essomia/geojuji/docs/1-shell.md

     ln -sf ~/geojuji/shell/bash/bash_aliases  ~/.bash_aliases
     ```

-:memo: The `~/geojuji/shell/bash/bin/` folder have been added to the default `$PATH` as directories to search for executable files.
-It use a relative path based on `bash_profile` file.
-You can add new binaries to that folder.
-Please ensure that all scripts added to the `~/geojuji/shell/bash/bin/` folder have its permissions set to be executable (i.e. 755).
+:memo: In the `bash_profile` file, a reference to the `~/geojuji/shell/bash/bin/` folder has been added to the `$PATH` for executable files.
+You can add new binaries to that folder but make sure all scripts added have their permissions set to executable (e.g., `chmod 755`).

 ## 4. [Git](https://git-scm.com/)

-If you use `git` as version control, you would probably add your own configuration.

-1. Rename `~/geojuji/shell/git/gituser.example` into `~/geojuji/shell/git/gituser`.
+Configure `git` for version control.

+1. Rename and update your personal Git configuration file:

+    ```bash
+    mv ~/geojuji/shell/git/gituser.example ~/geojuji/shell/git/gituser
+    ```

-2. Think to update the `name`, `username` and `email` with the correct information.
+    Update `name`, `username`, and `email` fields.

-3. Symlink the `git` configuration files:
+2. Symlink `git` configuration files:

     ```bash
     # Your personal configuration